opensafely/documentation/docs/contracts-intro.md

     Contracts Reference](contracts-reference.md) for backends you intend
     to access with your dataset definition.

-For dataset definitions that only access tables defined by Common Contracts, those dataset definitions should be largely compatible with all OpenSAFELY backends.

 ### Custom Contracts

-Some backends may offer particularly specialised data that is not yet covered by a Common Contract. *Custom Contracts* allow individual backends to still offer this data via OpenSAFELY.
+Some backends may offer additional data that is not yet covered by the related Common Contract, or specialised data that is not covered by any Common Contract.

+*Custom Contracts* allow individual backends to:

+* offer such specialised data in a structured way via OpenSAFELY
+* extend the data offered in a Common Contract, adding, for example, extra columns

 !!! warning
-    Using Custom Contracts might tie a dataset definition more closely to a specific backend, than if just Common Contracts are used.
-This also depends on how the dataset definition is designed.
+    Accessing data from a Custom Contract may tie a dataset definition more closely to a specific backend, than if just Common Contracts are used.
+This may also depend on how the dataset definition is designed.

 !!! note
-    Should additional data providers want to offer data that closely resembles an existing *Custom* Contract, OpenSAFELY developers would consider a new *Common* Contract.
+    If multiple data providers want to offer data that closely resembles an existing *Custom* Contract, OpenSAFELY developers would consider adding a new *Common* Contract.

 ## Reading an OpenSAFELY Contract

 !!! note
     Refer to the [OpenSAFELY Contracts
-    Reference](contracts-intro#the-opensafely-contracts-reference) for
+    Reference](contracts-intro.md#the-opensafely-contracts-reference) for
     the details of specific contracts.

 Each OpenSAFELY Contract relates to a specific domain of health record